THREE KINDS OF LIFE

-There are various forms of trying to manipulate the material world by using belief; speaking the word of faith; stepping out in faith; and so forth.
+There are various forms of trying to manipulate the material world by using belief, by speaking the word of faith, by stepping out in faith, and so forth.
 All of these metaphysical practices are hostile to the third way of living, that is, living by the Life of Jesus.

-Speaking the "word of faith" places the human being in the position of gaining what they want by occult means rather than by trusting in Jesus and praying to Him.
+Speaking the “word of faith” places the human being in the position of gaining what he wants by occult means rather than by trusting in Jesus and praying to Him.

 Therefore, since the promise of entering his rest still stands, let us be careful that none of you be found to have fallen short of it.
 (Hebrews 4:1)